SamiraAbedini/HLCV-Project/README.md

-# HLCV-Project — OCR-Guided and Boundary-Aware Tampered Text Localization
+# Text-Aware Tampered Text Localization

-Course project (High-Level Computer Vision).
-We extend the **DTD** document tampering detector (DocTamper) with document-specific priors and imbalance/boundary-aware supervision, to better localize **small** forged text regions.
+Document forgery localization that extends the **DTD** detector (DocTamper) with document-specific priors and imbalance/boundary-aware supervision, to better localize small forged text regions.

 Team: Samira Abedini (7072848), Pardis Rahbarsooreh (7059149).

-## Idea
+## Method

-Keep DTD's RGB + frequency backbone unchanged, and add:
+Keep DTD's RGB + DCT-frequency backbone, and add:

-1. an **OCR-derived text prior** `M_text` (where text is) fused into the decoder as soft guidance toward regions where tampering is likely;
+1. an **OCR-derived text prior** `M_text` fused into the decoder as soft guidance toward text regions, where tampering is most likely;
-2. **imbalance-aware** (Dice) and **boundary-aware** supervision on top of the cross-entropy loss, for small regions and sharp glyph edges.
+2. **imbalance-aware** (Dice) and **boundary-aware** losses on top of cross-entropy, for small regions and sharp glyph edges.

-Following TA feedback, the OCR branch is treated as a **region-proposal** stage with a high-recall target, and is evaluated on its own (a missed tampered region cannot be recovered downstream).
-The stretch goal shares one backbone — an OCR head on the Visual Perception Head features instead of a second network.
+The OCR prior is also evaluated on its own as a region-proposal stage — its recall / coverage of the tampered regions — since a missed region cannot be recovered downstream.

 ## Repo layout

 ```
 src/
-  losses.py      # CE + Dice + Boundary combined loss (CombinedTamperLoss)
+  losses.py      CombinedTamperLoss (CE + Dice + boundary)
-  text_prior.py  # OCR boxes -> binary M_text mask (OCRTextMasker)
+  text_prior.py  OCR boxes -> binary M_text mask (OCRTextMasker)
-  fusion.py      # TextPriorFusion: F_hat_l = phi_l([F_l, M_l])
+  fusion.py      TextPriorFusion: F_hat_l = phi_l([F_l, M_l])
-  ocr_eval.py    # OCRCoverageMeter: recall/coverage of the OCR prior
+  ocr_eval.py    OCRCoverageMeter: recall / coverage of the OCR prior
+notebooks/
+  ocr_prior_recall_check.ipynb   evaluate the OCR prior (recall, dilate sweep, misses)
+  phase1_train.ipynb             train (baseline / +OCR) and evaluate Pixel-F1 / IoU / AUC
 docs/
-  INTEGRATION.md # how to wire src/ into DocTamper, on Colab
+  INTEGRATION.md
 requirements.txt
 ```

-## How it runs
+## Running

-These modules are self-contained and plug into the DocTamper model, which is cloned **on Colab** (it is license-restricted and ships untrusted serialized files, so it is not vendored here).
-See [docs/INTEGRATION.md](docs/INTEGRATION.md).
+Run the notebooks on Colab (GPU).
+They clone the DocTamper repo, build the data pipeline, and plug in the modules from `src/`.
+The training notebook reports Pixel-F1, precision, recall, IoU, and AUC; the OCR notebook reports the prior's recall / coverage.
+See [docs/INTEGRATION.md](docs/INTEGRATION.md) for how `src/` attaches to the DocTamper model.

 ## Data & weights — do not commit

-DocTamper datasets and checkpoints are license-restricted (no redistribution) **and** are untrusted executable content (pickle / `torch.load`).
+DocTamper datasets and checkpoints are license-restricted (no redistribution) and are untrusted serialized content (pickle / `torch.load`).
 They are kept out of git via `.gitignore` and stay in Colab/Drive only.
 Inspect upstream pickles with `python -m pickletools`, never by loading them.